Convenient Telehealth Options

 What is Telehealth?

 Telehealth is a way of offering mental health care appointments through secure video conference when you are not able to visit your therapist at the clinic.
 Shown to be equally as effective as in-person therapy, telehealth services are provided via computer or tablet and can be done in the privacy of your own home.

 A variety of mental health issues including depression, anxiety, post-traumatic stress, adjustment issues, anger, grief and loss, family issues, transition challenges, and relationship problems problems can be delivered through telehealth.

 Our therapists and staff have been trained to work with veterans and their families while delivering telehealth.
 All appointments through telehealth follow our normal clinic guidelines and are confidential.

 Who is eligible?

 Veterans of the United States Armed Services, including the National Guard and Reserves, regardless of role while in uniform, discharge status, or combat experience, with a focus on Post-9/11 Veterans.
 Veterans must be located in Pennsylvania.

 Military Family Members

-Parents, siblings, spouses or partners, children, caretakers, and others located in Pennsylvania.
+Parents, siblings, spouses or partners, adult children, caretakers, and others located in Pennsylvania.